carpentries-incubator/geospatial-python/episodes/05-access-data.md

 api_url = "https://earth-search.aws.element84.com/v1"
 ```

-You can query a STAC API endpoint from Python using the `pystac_client` library.
-To do so we will import `Client` from `pystac_client`:
+You can query a STAC API endpoint from Python using the [`pystac_client` library](https://pystac-client.readthedocs.io/en/stable/api.html#pystac_client).
+To do so we will first import `Client` from `pystac_client` and use the [method open from the Client class](https://pystac-client.readthedocs.io/en/stable/quickstart.html):

 ```python
 from pystac_client import Client